ChrisEYin/yinc/quotes.md

 title: Quotes
 ---

->"Happiness is when what you think, what you say, and what you do are in harmony."
+>"Actions express priorities."

 -Mahatma Gandhi

+>"Success consists of going from failure to failure without loss of enthuasiasm."

+-Winston Churchill

+>"Success breeds complacency.
+Complacency breeds failure.
+Only the paranoid survive."

+-Andy Grove

 >"Good judgement comes from experience.
 And experience comes from bad judgement."

 -Rita Mae Brown

+>"Happiness is when what you think, what you say, and what you do are in harmony."

+-Mahatma Gandhi

 >"I'm often wrong, but never in doubt."